bluekornchips/send-to-slack/examples/README.md

 - Maximum <strong>20 attachments</strong> per message
 - Maximum <strong>40,000 characters</strong> for text fields

+## Threading

+Reply to existing threads with `thread_ts`.
+Create new threads with `create_thread: true` with the first block as the parent message, remaining blocks as the thread reply.
+See [acceptance.yaml](acceptance.yaml) for examples.
+If you only have one block, it will be sent as a regular message.

 ## Alternative Input Methods

 ### Raw JSON String